-Every day, Greater Good Charities’ Project Peril Program works hard to protect animals who are in peril, threatened, endangered, and close to extinction; now, we’re featuring a special animal on our website every month!
+Every day, Greater Good Charities’ works hard to protect animals who are in peril, threatened, endangered, and close to extinction; now, we’re featuring a special animal on our website every month!
 Our planet is filled with so many wonderful creatures that need your help.
 From the Asian elephant to the Florida manatees, our animal neighbors are in peril.
 Learn more about our efforts to defend the wild and the amazing animals we’re fighting for in our monthly Species Spotlight.

 EXTINCT